espressomd/espresso/doc/sphinx/advanced_methods.rst

 The comma is needed to force Python to create a tuple containing a single item.

-For a more detailed description, see e.g. Guckenberger and Gekle, J. Phys.
-Cond.
-Mat.
-(2017) or contact us.
+For a more detailed description, see e.g. :cite:`guckenberger17a` or contact us.
-This feature probably does not work with advanced LB features such electro kinetics.
+This feature probably does not work with advanced LB features such as electrokinetics.

-A sample script is provided in the :file:`/samples/immersed_boundary/` directory of the source distribution.
+A sample script is provided in the :file:`/samples/immersed_boundary/` directory.